Inside The Tragic Hart Family Murder-Suicide Crash

 The picturesque beauty of the jagged, rocky cliffs and the dramatic drops to the Pacific Ocean are typically taken in with wonder by tourists and locals alike, but on this day, a different scene played out.
 The tourist noticed a GMC Yukon crashed upside-down on the rocks below a steep 100-foot cliff.

 The authorities were alerted and rescue workers rapelled down the rocks.
 Inside the SUV the dead bodies of Jennifer and Sarah Hart, a married couple, both 38-years-old, were discovered.
 Nearby, three of their adopted children — Markis, 19; Jeremiah, 14; and Abigail, 14 — were also found dead.
-The Hart’s three remaining children — Devonte, 15; Hannah, 16; and Sierra, 12 — were missing from the wreckage.
+The Hart’s three remaining children — Devonte, 15; Hannah, 16; and Ciera, 12 — were missing from the wreckage.

 Those who were close with the Hart Family say they were shocked by the crash